 LowellArts connects artists and audiences through the visual and performing arts.

-Janet Teunis has 23 years of experience working in arts management.
+Janet Teunis (she/her) has 23 years of experience working in arts management.
 She joined the LowellArts staff as Project Director in 2013 and was hired as Executive Director in 2023.
 From 2000-2013, she held positions at the Urban Institute for Contemporary Arts (UICA).
 Janet has experience in artistic and programmatic leadership, human resources, management of programs and events, management of operations and marketing, and special event planning.
 Janet has a Bachelor of Fine Arts degree from the University of Michigan School of Art, and is a practicing visual artist.

 Lorain Smalligan, MACC Minigrant REgrantor

-Lorain Smalligan held the position of Executive Director at LowellArts from 1999 to 2023.
+Lorain Smalligan (she/her) held the position of Executive Director at LowellArts from 1999 to 2023.
 Under Lorain Smalligan's leadership, the organization tripled in its capacity, and held a successful $1.3 million capital campaign to move to a new state-of-the art facility in the heart of historic downtown Lowell.
-Lorain will continue to work for LowellArts in her retirement as the Minigrant Administrator, managing the Regional Regranting Program for 8 counties in West Michigan through the Michigan Arts and Culture Council (MACC).
+Lorain will continue to work for LowellArts in her retirement as the MACC Minigrant Regrantor, managing the Regional Regranting Program for 8 counties in West Michigan through the Michigan Arts and Culture Council (MACC).

 Artrain's visit to Lowell in 1976 inspired the formation of the Lowell Area Arts Council, later to become LowellArts.

 LowellArts has been serving the greater Lowell community since its inception in 1977.